 We listen to and understand people's needs, views and wishes.
 We respond to these in that moment and will act to minimise any discomfort, concern or distress.
-Evidence Categories equipment

 Alongside people's experience and feedback from staff and leaders.
 The following evidence categories will be looked at: